We were learners

 Gwen would’ve started a food fight with him if she wasn’t so responsible.

 The school day carried on much slower than Gwen liked.
-Gwen hated the clock and its lying tick tock, it’s icy time and it’s everything.
+Gwen hated the clock and its lying tick tock, it was pointless, rushing and slowing time, and it was everything.
 The only source of entertainment was when the teachers asked the new trio about themselves which were as follows;

 Those three were going to cause so much trouble in that small town.
 Especially, for Gwen.